 As the Group's loan portfolio consists of limited number of borrowers that are of different nature and background, the economic variables and their associated impact on the PD, EAD and LGD of each exposure vary.
 Judgment on individual loans of such factors has been applied in this process.
-Forecasts of these economic variables are made by the Credit Department and approved by the Credit Committee.
-Each individual loan exposure is analysed based on the historical records and future outlooks as influenced by the projected economic factors, such as house price index, GDP.
-Interest rate trend and unemployment rate which are applicable to each exposure on a case by case basis.
+Each individual loan exposure is analysed based on the historical records and future outlooks which are applicable to each exposure on a case by case basis.